FREE SHIPPING From 49PLN

 Works with the endocannabinoid system (ECS) + +

-It only occurs in the early cannabis growth cycle +
+Occurs only in the early growth cycle of the cannabis plant +

-Previously, we mentioned that CBD molecules typically communicate with CB2 cannabinoid receptors, and these receptors connect to the peripheral nervous system (PNS).
-The PNS reaches various muscles, limbs, skin, and other biological systems, including the immune system.
+We mentioned earlier that CBD molecules normally communicate with CB2 cannabinoid receptors, and these receptors connect to the peripheral nervous system (PNS).
+The PNS reaches various muscles, limbs, skin and other biological systems, including the immune system.

 In addition to CB2 receptors, CBG also attaches to CB1 receptors, which connect to our central nervous system (CNS), which includes the brain and spinal cord.
-Instead of wondering which benefits are more important, it is better to determine which cannabinoid suits your needs by targeting the areas that interest you most.
+Rather than wondering which benefits are more important, it's better to determine which cannabinoid suits your needs by acting on the areas you're most interested in.

-CBD and CBG individually offer beneficial properties.
-They also work synergistically to enhance each other's effects, which is why most CBD oils marked as broad-spectrum or full-spectrum contain both cannabinoids - enabling the so-called entourage effect.
+CBD and CBG, individually offer beneficial properties.
+They also work synergistically to enhance each other's effects, which is why most CBD oils labeled as broad-spectrum or full-spectrum contain both cannabinoids - enabling the so-called ambient effect.

-Remember that isolating CBD from hemp is much more common than isolating CBG - this means that CBD is easier to research due to its greater availability than CBG.
-This does not mean that CBG is less useful, but research confirming its beneficial effects is less common.
+Remember that CBD isolation from hemp is much more common than CBG isolation - this means that research on CBD is easier due to its greater availability than CBG.
+This doesn't mean that CBG is less useful, but studies confirming its beneficial effects are less frequent.

 CBG vs CBD in the fight against stress: Which works better?

-According to recent research, fighting stress with CBD is the main reason why people reach for CBD oils or are at least interested in this option.
-The properties of CBD are very appealing, especially when combined with an overall stress management strategy that includes meditation, exercise, healthy sleep, and other relaxation techniques.
+According to a recent study, combating stress with CBD is the main reason why people are reaching for CBD oils, or at least interested in this option.
+CBD's properties are very appealing, especially when combined with an overall stress management strategy that includes meditation, exercise, healthy sleep and other relaxation techniques.

 However, many do not know that CBG can also play an important role.

-When it comes to using CBG and CBD to combat stress, the combination of both cannabinoids can enhance the effects of CBD in relieving everyday stress thanks to its synergistic effect.
+When it comes to using CBG and CBD to combat stress, the combination of the two cannabinoids can enhance the effects of CBD in alleviating daily stress through a synergistic effect.

-However, there is no clear evidence that one cannabinoid works better than the other in relieving stress and promoting a calmer sense of well-being.
+Nevertheless, there is no conclusive evidence that one cannabinoid works better than another in terms of relieving stress and promoting a calmer mood.

 CBG vs CBD in the fight against insomnia: Which works better?

-Nearly 70% of Americans admit they don't get enough sleep, which is crucial for our health.
+Nearly 70% Americans admit that they don't get enough sleep, which is crucial to our health.
 Using CBD for sleep, especially as part of an evening relaxation ritual, is becoming an increasingly popular alternative to conventional methods.

-But does CBD make you drowsy?
-Technically no, when taken in normal doses.
-CBD works indirectly and works best in combination with other substances such as melatonin.
-CBD combined with THC may cause slight drowsiness due to the presence of THC, but only some CBD products contain a small amount of THC, namely those marked as "full spectrum".
-When used as directed, CBD products do not usually cause drowsiness.
+But does CBD cause drowsiness?
+Technically, no, taken in normal doses.
+CBD works indirectly and best when combined with other substances, such as melatonin.
+CBD in combination with THC can cause mild drowsiness due to the presence of THC, but only some CBD products contain a small amount of THC, namely those labeled "full-spectrum."
+When used as directed, CBD products usually do not cause drowsiness.

-CBG vs CBD for pain: Which works better?
+CBG vs CBD for pain management: Which works better?

-In the study, almost 40% of people surveyed admitted that CBD was effective in relieving minor ailments caused by intense physical exercise.
+In the study, nearly 40% people surveyed admitted that CBD was effective in alleviating minor discomforts caused by intense exercise.

-The muscle groups and joints that we exercise regularly during training are part of our peripheral nervous system.
-Since CBD molecules mainly communicate with CB2 receptors connected to this system, CBD may be helpful.
+The muscle groups and joints we regularly exercise during workouts are part of our peripheral nervous system.
+Since CBD molecules mainly communicate with CB2 receptors connected to this system, CBD can be helpful.

-One of the biggest advantages of using CBD to combat muscle pain is the ability to use both internal and external methods.
-In particular, CBD topicals that also contain proven painkillers such as menthol can be applied topically for targeted relief.
+One of the biggest advantages of using CBD for muscle pain is that both internal and external methods can be used.
+In particular, topical CBD formulations, which also contain proven painkillers such as menthol, can be applied topically for targeted relief.

-You can also take CBD orally using CBD tinctures, soft capsules, or gummies.
-Regularly using these internal methods in the morning or evening, or even at both times, can help reduce the delayed onset of muscle soreness that is common after physical activity.
+You can also take CBD orally via CBD tinctures, soft capsules or gels.
+Regular use of these internal methods in the morning or evening, or even at both times, can help reduce delayed-onset muscle soreness, which is common after physical activity.

-With the combination of CBG and CBD found in many broad- and full-spectrum CBD products, you get two beneficial ingredients.
-It's hard to say that CBD or CBG is better, but in combination they may be more effective.
+With the combination of CBG and CBD, found in many broad or full spectrum CBD products, you get two beneficial ingredients.
+It's hard to say unequivocally that CBD or CBG is better, but in combination they can be more effective.

-The effects of CBD, CBG and other cannabinoids may vary depending on our body type, lifestyle and other physical characteristics.
-Since these two particular cannabinoids work better together than alone, when comparing CBG vs. CBD, it's better to determine which one better suits your needs.
-Fortunately, the decision may be pointless as combining them may be the best solution.
-Many CBD products include both of these ingredients in their formulas.
+The effects of CBD, CBG and other cannabinoids can vary depending on our physique, lifestyle and other physical characteristics.
+Since these two particular cannabinoids work better together than separately, when comparing CBG to CBD, it's better to determine which one better suits your needs.
+Fortunately, the decision may be a no-brainer, as a combination of the two may be the best option.
+Many CBD products contain both ingredients in their formulas.

 Both occur naturally in hemp and share some common characteristics.
-However, they still vary in composition and offer unique benefits based on limited research.
-If you want to learn more about the potential benefits of CBG, CBC and other cannabinoids, check out our educational blogs for more information about cannabinoids other than CBD.
+However, they still differ in composition and offer unique benefits based on limited research.
+If you'd like to learn more about the potential benefits of CBG, CBC and other cannabinoids, check out our educational blogs for more information on cannabinoids other than CBD.

 Returns